Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 Desired impact

 Connecting the present and future allows for a better understanding of the expected results.
 How is enterprise transformation going to impact your enterprise and employees?
 What is the desired future state?
-What would be the worst-case scenario?.
+What would be the worst-case scenario?

 Addressing innovation adoption doubts